Omni Calculator logo

 For the calculator purposes, there is a second type to choose at the first step so that you will be able to calculate how many people may sit on your round table as well.

 The most significant benefit from the round table is that your guests may use every piece of it.
 However, as space is round, more space for each person is required.
 The calculator assumes that 70 cm for every round table seats.
-If you think that this value is not appropriate in your case, you may easily change it in advanced mode.
+If you think that this value is not appropriate in your case, you can easily change it.

 Are you interested in other home economic calculators?
 Our blind size calculator may interest you too.